kyle8998/Vynchronize/README.md

 ##### Hosts

-At first it was fine to have no specific host of a room, but I quickly realized that people want to be auto-synced rather than hitting the sync button over and over.
-For example if a client joins a room late, I want them to be synced immediately.
+At first it was fine to have host-less rooms, but I quickly realized that people want to be auto-synced rather than hitting the sync button over and over.
+For example if you join an already existing room, you want to jump right into the content rather than worrying about syncing!

 To do this I created a host socket which would be marked when a room is created.
 This host socket is responsible for sending all the important video information